-Geraldton would become the largest of DUG's global network of data centres building on expertise gained with the design and construction of the Company's innovative Houston facility at Skybox.
+Geraldton would become the largest of DUG's global network of data centres building on expertise gained with the design and construction of the DUG's Houston facility at Skybox.
 The Houston centre received global recognition as a winner in the 2019 Data Center Design Awards.

-The planned new campus turbocharges research and big data science for DUG's diverse client base across the global technology, tertiary education and resource sectors which includes, Curtin University and Harry Perkins Institute of Medical Research.
+The planned new campus turbocharges research and big data science for DUG's diverse client base across the global technology, tertiary education and resource sectors which includes Curtin University and Harry Perkins Institute of Medical Research.
 Its location is ideal to play a key role in Australia's involvement in the Square Kilometre Array (SKA) Project - one of the largest international scientific research projects in history.
-The Company plans to design and operate the facility to meet requirements for the provision of services to all levels of the public sector.
+The company plans to design and operate the facility to meet requirements for the provision of services to all levels of the public sector.

-DUG chose the Mid West town of Geraldton as it is rapidly becoming one of the world's premier renewable energy regions.
+DUG chose the Mid-West town of Geraldton as it is rapidly becoming one of the world's premier renewable energy regions.
 It has an ideal climate for both wind and solar, which complement each other to enable round-the-clock power supply.
-With respect to connectivity a commercial high-speed fibre is available and the site is close to the Mid West TAFE which has an AARNET large fibre connection.
+Commercial high-speed fibre connectivity is available and the site is close to the Mid-West TAFE and its AARNET large fibre connection.
 There is a latency of only 3.5 milliseconds from Geraldton to Perth - which makes it as good as a CBD location.